Martin Kayongo-Mutumba: Return to AIK

 In November 2008 he signed with AIK again.
 Following his return to the club, he stated that he was where he wanted to be and that it was highly unlikely that he would move abroad again and that the money offered to him was not going to be decisive.
 In the last game of the 2009 season AIK beat IFK Göteborg 2–1 in a dramatic title-deciding match, claiming the Allsvenskan championship for the first time in eleven years.
 In the match 55th minute, Mutumba provided the assist to his teammate Antônio Flávio, who took the "skillful" feed and rifled the equalizer past IFK Gothenburg's goalkeeper.
-2 days before the final game, Mutumba tattooed in "AIK GULD (Gold) 2LAX9 (2009, LAX is slang for thousand) on his chest.
+Two days before the final game, Mutumba tattooed in "AIK GULD (Gold) 2LAX9 (2009, LAX is slang for thousand) on his chest.

 AIK came off to a bad start in the 2010 season, performing badly despite being crowned champions only a few months earlier.
 The club was nearing a relegation battle due to these bad showings.
 Manager Mikael Stahre left for Panionios GSS and the team came under heavy criticism for its poor performances.

 Videoton

 On 28 June 2010, media reported that the Hungarian club of Videoton FC had bought both Bojan Djordjic and Martin Mutumba.
 The director of the Hungarian club compared Djordjic to Roberto Baggio and Mutumba to Ronaldinho.
 The transfer led to many speculations in media, especially since AIK had appointed the Scottish manager Alex Miller only a couple of days before the transfer were made.
-The players claimed that it was Mr. Miller’s decision to let the players go, but the organization of AIK claimed that they got such a good offer that they couldn’t refuse to sell.
+The players claimed that it was Mr. Miller’s decision to let the players go, but the organization of AIK claimed that they got such a good offer that they couldn't refuse to sell.

 Second return to AIK

 In 2011, Mutumba was signed by AIK for the third time, agreeing on a three-year deal with the club.

-Mutumba's AIK squad number has varied from time to time.
-During the 2009 season, he wore number 19.
-When the 2010 season started, he received the number 10 jersey.
-However, from 2011 to present, he has worn the number 9 jersey.
-Mutumba's style of playing is mildly skillful and dribbling skills slightly trumps those of the average Allsvenskan player, as was seen when Mutumba was dribbling mediocrately with the Gefle defense, which saw AIK winning 3-0.